pnetlabrepo/ishare2/README.md

-      mylabs      : Same as labs command but using a customized path to labs relicense   : Generate a new iourc license for bin images upgrade     : Upgrade ishare2 code to the latest version help        : Show useful information
+      mylabs      : Same as labs command but using a customized path to labs relicense   : Generate a new iourc license for bin images upgrade     : Upgrade ishare2 code to the latest version changelog   : Show the latest changes made to ishare2 help        : Show useful information

     param1: